Dependent And Independent Variables In Graphs

 Multiple Independent and Dependent Variables

 While the examples above focus on single independent and dependent variables, many experiments and studies involve multiple variables.
-For example, a study on plant growth might consider sunlight (IV1), water (IV2), and fertilizer (IV3) as independent variables, all affecting plant height (DV).
+Day to day, for example, a study on plant growth might consider sunlight (IV1), water (IV2), and fertilizer (IV3) as independent variables, all affecting plant height (DV).
 Multivariate statistical methods are used to analyze these more complex relationships.

 Frequently Asked Questions (FAQ)